benbalter/benbalter.github.com/_posts/2011-06-16-groupon-and-livingsocial.md

 #### Gift Cards

 First is the question of if a daily deal constitutes a [gift card](http://www.ncsl.org/research/financial-services-and-commerce/gift-cards-and-certificates-statutes-and-legis.aspx){: data-proofer-ignore="true"}, a legal issue with which both Groupon and [LivingSocial](http://www.seattlepi.com/local/article/Seattle-class-action-LivingSocial-expiration-1015493.php) are intimately familiar with, defending at least [12 distinct lawsuits](http://www.benedelman.org/voucher-consumer-protection/#expiration).
-Despite the expiration date listed online, in print, and often sent in reminder e-mails, in some states, customers may be eligible to redeem deals long after they expire, or at least have ground to reclaim their initial investment, often at the merchants' expense.
+Despite the expiration date listed online, in print, and often sent in reminder emails, in some states, customers may be eligible to redeem deals long after they expire, or at least have ground to reclaim their initial investment, often at the merchants' expense.

 #### Sales Tax